Begin by drawing your garden on paper.

 Or, you can make up for the sharp effect created by a tree with hard, sword-shaped leaves, such as a yucca, with tasseled bushes of various heights and colors surrounding it; a tall vertical plant or structure can be mitigated by a creeper that would graciously climb its trunk or poles.

 We should not forget that a garden is a composite structure: the play of hard materials (stone, wood, etc) with soft ones (plants, water) can create very interesting and fanciful combinations.

-Furthermore, the ground itself is by no means a neutral element: the earth, the stones, gravel and pebbles, the slates and tiles – they all play an active role in the creation and the final overall image of the garden, and they can be used, properly placed, to help fashion contours, pathways and focal points.
+Furthermore, the ground itself is by no means a neutral element: the earth, the stones, gravel and pebbles, the slates and tiles – they all play an active role in the creation and the final overall image of the garden, and they can be used, properly placed, to help fashion contours, pathways and focal points and water features.

 Whether your lifestyle compels you to be absent during most of the day, so that you can enjoy your garden mainly during nighttime, or you have the freedom to stay long hours at home, dare to discover the magical moments and the mystic ambiance that appropriate lighting can offer.

 Strong, unified lighting is barely advisable.

 Little spotlights can set off impressive plants or ornamental structures; small appealing lamps can contribute to the décor during the day and signal the existence of paths and of other points of interest during the night; if your garden has a pond, it would be a good idea to exploit the reflections of light on water and create a dreamscape.

 In any case, consult an electrician on how to install the lights and pay special attention to protecting the electrical system from weather and from other damages by using reinforced or armored cables and/or by covering them with wireways buried in the ground.